vj-sananda/hw_interview_questions/README.md

 verification environment.

-Important reminder: these are not necessarily questions I myself ask, or have been asked in the past and any references of companies is purely coincidental.
+Important reminder: these are not necessarily questions I myself ask, or may have been asked in the past, and any mention of any company names is purely speculative.

 ## System Requirements
 * cmake >= 3.2